Carnival Elation

 Carnival Elation (formerly Elation) is a operated by Carnival Cruise Line.
 Built by Kværner Masa-Yards at its Helsinki New Shipyard in Finland, she was floated out on January 4, 1998, and christened as Elation by Shari Arison Dorsman.
 Her inaugural cruise began March 20, 1998.
 During 2007, in common with all of her Fantasy-class sisters, she had the prefix Carnival added to her name.
-Carnival Elation is currently sailing 4+5 day cruises to the Bahamas from Jacksonville.

 Layout

 Carnival Elation is a 71,909-ton ship and is 855 feet long.
 She features 11 passenger decks and can accommodate up to 2,190 guests along with 900 crew members.

 Despite being the smallest ship in the current Carnival fleet, Carnival Elation offers a wide array of activities and amenities.
 These include 12 lounges and bars, 3 swimming pools, 6 Jacuzzis, and 14 elevators.

 History

 Elation was the first cruise ship to be equipped with an Azipod propulsion system.
 The pods give Elation better maneuverability compared with her sister ships that still used traditional shaft propellers.

-On November 5, 2011 Carnival Elation was moved from Mobile, Alabama to New Orleans.
+On November 5, 2011 Carnival Elation moved from Mobile, Alabama to New Orleans.

 In October 2017, Carnival Elation completed a month long dry dock during which an extra deck was added and various modifications to her public facilities were made.
 The ship's next dry dock in March 2020 added additional features found on other Carnival ships.
 The ship also received an additional 30 cabins that replaced the aft lounge located on the promenade deck.